elastic/elastic-otel-dotnet/README.md

 ### Installation

-To get started with the Elastic OpenTelemetry .NET Distribution, you must add the [`Elastic.OpenTelemetry`](https://www.nuget.org/packages/Elastic.OpenTelemetry) NuGet package to your project.
+To get started with the Elastic Distribution for OpenTelemetry .NET, you must add the [`Elastic.OpenTelemetry`](https://www.nuget.org/packages/Elastic.OpenTelemetry) NuGet package to your project.
 This can be achieved by adding the package reference to your project file.